 According to the National Association of Child Development, goat’s milk is one of the “best tonics available” because of its chemical properties and composition, “containing all 16 vital elements and in quantities closely paralleling that of the human body.”

 Goat’s milk requires the same attention to cleanliness as any other milk—but is much more easily digestible than cow’s milk.
-This makes it ideal for newborn babies whose mothers can’t nurse, and to pregnant women who experience lactose intolerance—like Juana.
+This makes it ideal for people who experience lactose intolerance, especially pregnant women, for whom adequate nutrition is critical.
 Now she no longer gets headaches and her baby and all of her children drink the goat’s milk every day.
 In Juana’s second pregnancy, she drank goat’s milk twice a day and had zero headaches and zero problems with her pregnancy.
 Juana shares, “I have renewed energy.
 I was able to work throughout my pregnancy.
 The headaches are gone.
 All thanks to the goat that Heifer gave us.”

 Now, of the 92.6 percent of malnourished children in San Juan Atitlan, Juana’s children aren’t among them.
 And it isn’t just milk that is changing their lives.
 The goats’ manure provides fertilizer and they are able to sell it, as well as surplus milk, for extra money.